adityakamath/adityakamath.github.io/projects.md

 	<img align="right" width="200" height="200" src="https://adityakamath.github.io/assets/img/master_thesis.png" />
 </figure>

 For my Master Thesis, I worked with Prodrive Technologies to study and improve their current AGV localization strategy for their next generation of autonomous 2D LiDAR based robots.
 Multiple strategies were proposed, implemented, and validated in a simulated environment using ROS and Gazebo.
-The leading strategy involved the inclusion of an IMU to correct for any localization failures, and predictive re-mapping of the environment to correct for changes in the environment.
+The leading strategy involved the inclusion of an IMU to correct for any localization failures, and predictive re-mapping of the workspace to correct for changes in the environment.
 This project is not open-access.

 ### [Maze Solving Robot](http://cstwiki.wtb.tue.nl/index.php?title=Embedded_Motion_Control_2016)
 #### 2016 | TU Eindhoven